Venue: HMS Phoebe, BCP Civic Centre, Bournemouth BH2 6DY. View directions

 Whilst no breaches of Financial Regulations is the preferable position, the relatively low number of breaches again suggests a good level of understanding of the requirements amongst managers and officers in the majority of service directorates and has resulted in general compliance with the Regulations.
 Whilst full compliance can never be guaranteed and ‘under-reporting’ of breaches, in particular, is an inherent possibility, arrangements were in place to detect instances of non-compliance.
 There were 212 PDRs approved during 2024/25 totalling approximately £200m and of these 28 were circumstances as described in Financial Regulations Part G Paragraph 5 which require reporting to this committee.

 An effective and transparent breaches and PDR governance process maximises the chances of the Council achieving value for money and complying with UK Procurement Legislation (Public Contract Regulations 2015 & Procurement Act 2023).
-Additional documents: |
+Additional documents: Minutes: The Head of Audit and Management Assurance (HAMA) presented a report, a copy of which had been circulated to each Member and a copy of which appears as Appendix 'J' to these Minutes in the Minute Book.

 |||||||||||||||||||||||||||||